ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 const TodoStore = signalStore(withPersistedEntities<Todo>(TodoService), withHooks({ onInit: (store) => store.load() }));
 ```

-The `withPersistedEntities` uses internally `withEntities` and adds the communication with the API via requesting an `EntityService`.
+The `withPersistedEntities` uses internally `withEntities` and adds the communication with the API through requesting an `EntityService`.

 For the `Todo` entity, we provide the `TodoService` and have a fully functional CRUD with a few lines of code.